amacaluso/Quantum-Algorithm-for-Ensemble-Learning/README.md

 ## Description

-The code is organised into three scripts:
+The code is organised as follows:
 - *Multiple Experiments for Quantum Ensemble (Simulator).ipynb* uses the quantum algorithm to produce the ensemble of two swap tests.
 It generates 20 small dataset and compare the results of quantum ensemble with the same algorithm computed classically.
 - *Quantum Swap Test.ipynb* explains in detail the swap test by performing also simulation considering a small dataset.
 - *Quantum Ensemble of Swap Test.ipynb* explains in detail the ensemble of two swap tests by performing also simulation considering a small dataset.
 Also, all steps of the computation omitted in the paper are reported.